RKPinata/pinatani/README.md

 git checkout -b your-feature-name
 ```
 2. Commit your feature and push.
-3. Create a pull request to merge.
+3. Create a pull request to main.
-4. Ask RKPinata if unsure
+4. DO NOT DIRECTLY PUSH TO MAIN